Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Familiar from previous chapters, [`Button`](@ref) is commonly used to trigger behavior.

-It has the one signal, hich is emitted when the user activates the button:
+It has one signal, which is emitted when the button is activated:

 ```@eval
 using mousetrap